ZueFe/baseballcz-stats/doc/getting_started.rst

 Getting Started
 ===============

-Firstly made sure the API is correctly installed and go through `installation <installation.html>`_ process.
+Firstly, make sure the API is correctly installed and go through the `installation <installation.html>`_ process.
-If the installation process was successful, open the command line in the main directory of the API and start Python with command::
+If the installation was successful, open the command line in the main directory of the API and start Python with command::

   python

-Now we will discuss using *remote* module, with specification on *local* module following later.
+Now we will discuss using the *remote* module, with specifications on the *local* module following later.
 At the end of the page we will also discuss how to set your own remote server to download the data on your own if necessary.

 Using Data from Remote server
 *****************************

-With the Python running in the command line, you can, for example download the individual batting statistics, by running following commands::
+With the Python running in the command line, you can, for example, download the individual batting statistics, by running following commands::

   import remote.client.download_stats as dw